dazraf/braidular/README.md

 1. open this project in intellij (ensuring that gradle is all working)
-2. run the `main` method in the file [NodeDriver.kt](./cordapp/src/test/kotlin/com/template/NodeDriver.kt) (you will need to add make sure the run configuration has the following VM options: `-ea -javaagent:lib/quasar.jar`)
+2. run the `main` method in the file [NodeDriver.kt](./cordapp/src/test/kotlin/com/template/NodeDriver.kt) (you will need to make sure the run configuration has the following VM options: `-ea -javaagent:lib/quasar.jar`)
 3. you should note in the logs that braid end-points are create for PartyA and PartyB on `http://localhost:8081/api` and `http://localhost:8082/api` respectively.
 4. please test that you can reach these in your browser
 5. install the angular cli: `npm install -g @angular/cli`